 Follow the directions to make sure that the reptile and yourself are safe.

-An absolutely safe (although not really effective as insecticides) solution is giving warm baths with a minimal amount of Betadine (Povidone-iodine).
+An absolutely safe (although not really as effective as insecticides) solution is giving warm baths with a minimal amount of betadine (povidone-iodine).

 Betadine should be used on lizards and reptiles as a topical antiseptic.